unlocomqx/addons-docs/docs/src/dynamicproduct/15-formula-functions.md

 ## The Grid function

-**Grid**: Allows reading a CSV file and getting a result based on two values
+Allows reading a CSV file and getting a result based on two values
 This function is very similar to [the Grid feature](/dynamicproduct/product-config/13-grids.md).

 The function format is as follows